New York State Investigates Boy Scout’s Discriminatory Hiring Practices

 The Supreme Court’s upcoming decision on whether bans on gay marriage are constitutional has dominated recent headlines, but gay marriage is just one of the important equality issues that LGBT individuals face.
-Employment rights are equally important to ensuring that LGBT individuals have the same opportunities for a fulfilling career and quality of life as their heterosexual peers.
+Employment rights are equally important to ensure that LGBT individuals have the same opportunities for a fulfilling career and quality of life as their heterosexual peers.
 Unfortunately, attempts to pass federal laws that would protect LGBT employees from unfair discrimination in the workplace have fallen flat.

-New York’s Anti Discrimination Protections
+New York’s Anti Discrimination Protections For the LGBT Community

 Fortunately, laws in New York State protect these employees.
 In the early 2000s, New York passed two pieces of legislation that began providing protections.
 The first, the Sexual Orientation Non-Discrimination Act (SONDA), added sexual orientation as a prohibited basis for discrimination.
 The second legislative enactment was an amendment that expanded gender discrimination laws to cover gender expression and identity thereby covering transsexuals.
 New York City also has its own laws that protect LGBT employees, and in fact was a leader in establishing that type of law, enacting its laws over 25 years ago.